KojoBailey/raylib-test/README.md

 You can press `i` to show some stats, although this is only useful for development lol.

 Can you reach **100 points**?
 (I haven't added any voicelines past that anyway :P)

+## Credits
+All programming is by me (excluding the [Raylib](https://www.raylib.com/index.html) library of course), and the music and voicelines were also recorded and edited by myself.

+The only asset I borrowed was the coin pickup sound effect, which I nabbed from [Pixabay](https://pixabay.com/sound-effects/90s-game-ui-6-185099/).